-Working Standards – A required element usually at a higher level of specificity than the program standards.
-Working standards are applied by specialists (engineers, planners, technicians, scientists, etc.) and have minimal ethical, political and legal impacts to the program.
-FEMA Regional offices may occasionally grant exceptions to these requirements.
+Working Standards – A required element of the Risk MAP Program, usually at a more detailed level than the program standards.
+Working standards are applied by specialists (engineers, planners, technicians, scientists, etc.) and generally have minimal ethical, political, and legal impacts to the program.
+FEMA Regional Offices may occasionally grant exceptions to these requirements.

-Guidelines and Standards Transformation
+Guidelines and Standards Maintenance

 Document Control Procedures Manual